 - DRA353: Performance Company Research Project

 - DRA7004: Performance Lab

-• Spectacular Space & the Poetics of the Performance Arena – the construct & machinery of spectacle made visible – the wonder of mechanics and the mechanics of wonder.
+- Spectacular Space & the Poetics of the Performance Arena – the construct & machinery of spectacle made visible – the wonder of mechanics and the mechanics of wonder.
 Visual & spatial dramaturgy.

-• Violence & the Rituals of Theatre: an anthropological reading – the role and functions of the audience.
+- Violence & the Rituals of Theatre: an anthropological reading – the role and functions of the audience.
 Performance, mimetic desire and scapegoat mechanisms; the star & the scarred.

-• Radical Canon: profane approaches to ‘sacred’ texts – extreme appropriation, filtration, mash-up, distortion lenses, regurgitation, (re)presenting.
-Classic texts and mythological narratives as independent objects of inquiry & appropriation as a discursive tool.
+- Radical Canon: profane approaches to ‘sacred’ texts – extreme appropriation, filtration, mash-up, distortion lenses, regurgitation, (re)presenting classic texts and mythological narratives as independent objects of inquiry & appropriation as a discursive tool.
 Classic texts as structural receptacles for thinking.

-• Strategies for Contemporary Performance-Making – making visible the creative process through the development of practical tools & presentation models.
+- Strategies for Contemporary Performance-Making – making visible the creative process through the development of practical tools & presentation models.
 The process itself as material & content.
 The performance of research.

-'The Skin of the Theatre: An Interview with Julia Bardsley' in The Art of Living: an oral history of performance art by Dominic Johnson (Palgrave 2015)
+'The Skin of the Theatre: An Interview with Julia Bardsley' in The Art of Living: An Oral History of Performance Art by Dominic Johnson (Palgrave 2015)

 Photographic collaboration with Manuel Vason, medea+/Jason- for Double Exposures: reversing the gaze.
 Co-publishers: Intellect Books & LADA (2015).
-Also Double Exposures book launch: guest speaker at The Photographers Gallery, 14th November 2014

 'The Skin of The Theatre: An Interview with Julia Bardsley', in Critical Live Art: Contemporary Histories of Performance in the UK, ed. by Dominic Johnson (London and New York: Routledge, 2013)